MohammadRezaGholamizadeh/FluentGenerator/README.md

 | `parameterType` | `Type` | ** **Required.**                      |
 | `parameterValue` | `Object` | ** **Required.**                      |

+This Method Adds A Mocked Object To MockedObjects List For Passing To Servies.

 * MockObjectListCreator()

+Create A List Of Mocked Parameters To Fill.

 * SaveChangesOn(context, entity)